tomwalder/php-gds/README.md

 Thanks to @sjlangley for any and all input - especially around unit tests for Protocol Buffers.

 Whilst I am using this library in production, it is my hope that other people find it of use.
 Feedback appreciated.

+# Other App Engine Software #

+If you've enjoyed this, you might be interested in my [Full Text Search Library for PHP on Google App Engine](https://github.com/tomwalder/php-appengine-search)